 A healthy bladder in 7 steps

-Most of us don’t give any thought to our bladder … until you gotta go, that is.
+Most of us don’t give any thought to our bladder … until we gotta go, that is.

 What goes in your mouth affects your bladder.